pradeepsinngh/Data-Science-101/02-Data-Science-Life-Cycle/README.md

    * How will we collect more data?
    * Is our data representative?
    * How do we organize the data for analysis?
+   * How do we transform or process our data?
+   * Structured or Unstructured data?

 ## Stage 3